istoa-eu/web/content/en/about.md

 mobilizes and reinforces several key notions in Mathematics, planning, rigor, communication, critical thinking.

-The DKMs, through their design and usage, are intended to reinforce these aspects.
+The DKM, through their design and usage, are intended to also reinforce these aspects.

 ### Technical Environment